jeffbalagosa/arithmetic-generator/README.md

 ## Description:

 This is an app that gives you random arithmetic problems and keeps track of how many you got right in a row.
-If you get one wrong or you refresh the page, your score is reset.
+If you get one wrong or you refresh the page, your score, or _streak_, is reset.

 We opted to give our kids activities to keep themselves busy instead of sending them to a summer camp or school.
 Even though we bought our daughter a bunch of workbooks to keep her mind sharp, I wanted to make something for her that’s a bit more gamified.
 This app is product of that.